All Episodes

 Should that ever be the role of a special agent FBI director?

-Should it also be, you know, uh where are the sanctions or laws regarding Miranda rights if if General Flynn calls the deputy FBI director and says, Do I need a lawyer?
+Should it also be, you know, where are the sanctions or laws regarding Miranda rights if General Flynn calls the deputy FBI director and says, do I need a lawyer?

-No, or James Comey bragging on a on stage that he sent in the agents to take advantage of chaos, something he wouldn't do or get away with in past administrations.
+Or James Comey bragging on stage that he sent in the agents to take advantage of chaos, something he wouldn't do or get away with in past administrations.

 You're right.

-I mean, Jim Comey was acted above the law, inconsistent with the past practice, did not follow the rules, and it thought it was so important, even though I know a lot of people it was it was way too late.
+And I thought it was so important, even though I know a lot of people, it was way too late.

-He there was no predication for him to be on an investigation.
+There was no predication for him to be under investigation.

 This can't happen like this.